Syntaf/SlacklineGroups/README.md

    _Note:_ If you encounter a "permission denied" error while attempting to bring the webpacker container up, run `chmox +x slacklinegroups/bin/webpack-dev-server` and try again.

-Once running you can visit the app at https://localhost:3000
+Once running you can visit the app at https://localhost:3000 and starting developing!

 ## Contributing
 ----